 The next factor for finding the best DE razor is whether it is new, used, or vintage.
 A new razor is just that: in production, for sale, and not previously used.
 A used razor is one that is currently in production but has been used before.
 A vintage razor is one that is out of production (both used and “new old stock”–often referred to as NOS).

 The previous section described popular new razors.
 You can get used versions of many of these same razors for probably around 75% of their new price–they generally hold their value pretty well.
-Resale prices for some artisan-made, premium razors can be insanely high–often multiples of the razor’s original price.
+Resale prices for some artisan-made, premium razors can be insanely high–sometimes multiples of the razor’s original price.
 Vintage prices can be “all over the road” depending on condition and the seller’s knowledge (or lack of knowledge).

 There are a number of sources for used or vintage razors, including local antique stores and flea markets (though availability at these places has dropped in recent years), internet auction sites, and buy/sell/trade sections of the internet shaving forums.
 Maybe even a forgotten razor in an older relative’s bathroom?
 Local stores have the advantage of having something you can see and feel–you are more likely to know to what you are getting.

 Internet auction sites can be useful if you know what you’re doing and are looking for something very specific…though there is always the danger of seller shenanigans.
 The B/S/T areas on shaving forums are probably the place most likely to get a decent razor for a fair price.
-These areas sometimes have “PIF” offers as well: a user wanting to “Pay It Forward
+These areas sometimes have “PIF” offers as well: a user wanting to “Pay It Forward” by offering a razor at little or no cost to a new shaver, a member of the armed forces, or for some other reason.

-” by offering a razor at little or no cost to a new shaver, a member of the armed forces, or for some other reason.
-Two excellent “vintage” DE razors include various versions of the Gillette SuperSpeed, and the Schick Krona–see How To Buy A Vintage Razor From Ebay for more information on what to look for when buying a vintage razor.
+Two excellent “vintage” DE razors include various versions of the Gillette SuperSpeed, and the Schick Krona–read How To Buy A Vintage Razor From Ebay for more information on what to look for when buying a vintage razor.

 Double Edge Razor Construction: Open Comb vs. Safety Bar